Vancouver’s 5K Foam Fest is an obstacle course-style race with bubbles and mud that takes place at the Cloverdale Rodeo Fairgrounds in May or June.

 Tips and Tricks

-Below are some tips and useful extra information to help you make the most out of your Vancouver 5K Foam Fest experience.
+Below are some tips and useful extra information to help you make the most of your Vancouver 5K Foam Fest experience.

 Before the Run and What to Take

 TIP #1: Things to take with you on the day include sunscreen, a change of clothes, a towel and some cash for things like parking, food and souvenirs.
-A waterproof camera is also a good idea, if you have one, as is a plastic bag to put your wet clothes in afterwards in case they are still muddy.
+A waterproof camera is also a good idea, if you have one, as is a plastic bag to put your wet clothes in afterwards in case they’re still muddy.

 TIP #4: Read the e-mails sent to you as they often have tickets for the following year’s 5K Foam Fest event on sale at a reduced rate after you run.